How Darwin got its name

 Thirty years after Port Darwin was first found and named by Europeans, they sent the first settlement of people to live there.
 The settlement was named Palmerston after the then British Prime Minister Lord Palmerston.
 The first settlement was small, comprising only 135 people.

-In the 1870s gold was found 200km south of Darwin and saw an influx of Chinese settlers.
-They were mostly contracted to work in the goldfields and later worked on building railways through the Territory.
+In the 1870s gold was found about 200km south of Darwin.
+This caused the city to see an influx of Chinese settlers.
+They were mostly contracted to work in the goldfields.
+Later there ended up being lots of work to build railways throughout the Northern Territory.

 The influx was well-timed, as several devastating shipwrecks saw the population of Darwin drop significantly.
-At the same time, the pearling industry saw people arriving from Japan, Timor, and the Philippines.
-The Asian population in Darwin took a sharp downturn after the implementation of the White Australia policy in the 1890s, however, those who stayed played a key role in the commercial development of the city.
-Today, many prominent families in Darwin are descendants of those who came pearling in the 1800s.
+At the same time, the pearling industry invited people from Japan, Timor, and the Philippines.
+The Asian population in Darwin took a sharp downturn after the implementation of the White Australia policy in the 1890s.
+However, those who stayed ended up playing a key role in the commercial development of the city.
+Today, many prominent families in Darwin are descendants of those who came for pearling in the 1800s.

 In 1897 a huge cyclone tore through the settlement, destroying everything.
 It was the worst cyclone to hit the Northern Territory before Cyclone Tracy in 1974.
 24 people died in the settlement, and it also killed those working on Darwin Harbour.
-Only eight buildings survived the cyclone and were used to house the entire population until the settlement could rebuild.
+Only eight buildings survived the cyclone.
+These buildings were used to house the entire population until the settlement could rebuild.

 Originally under the control of the South Australian government, Darwin was handed over to the Commonwealth of Australia in 1911.
 The handover also saw its name officially change from Palmerston to Darwin.

-Just 15 minutes from modern Darwin, you can find Palmerston, a planned satellite city.
-Darwin and Palmerston are the only recognised cities in the Northern Territory and boast a modest combined population of less than 200,000.
+Just a 15 minute drive from the city of Darwin is Palmerston, a planned satellite city.
+Darwin and Palmerston are the only recognised cities in the Northern Territory.
+Together they boast a modest population of less than 200,000.

 Related article: What is Darwin Australia known for?